NicoG60/OscMackieControl/README.md

 ## Installation
 This program is not able to create its own virtual midi port to communicate with the DAW so you need to create them by yourself.
 See the wiki to know how to do that on Windows and Mac OS.

+## Note
+This app is developped to work with touchOSC app, the layout I made is on the repository.
+Actually, any OSC capable software or hardware can work, the implementation charts is on the wiki.